ScottLogic/blog/_posts/2025-03-21-functors-monads-with-java-and-scala.md

 ### Monads have many uses

-- **Chaining Operations**: Monads allow you to chain operations that return contextualized values in a clean, readable, and safe way.
+- **Chaining Operations**: Monads allow you to chain operations that return contextualised values in a clean, readable, and safe way.
 This is especially important for handling errors (with `Optional`), working with collections (with `Stream`), and managing asynchronous computations (with `CompletableFuture`).
 - **Error Handling**: `Optional` used in a monadic way helps prevent `NullPointerExceptions` by forcing you to explicitly handle the case where a value might be absent.
 - **Composing Asynchronous Tasks**: `CompletableFuture`'s monadic nature makes it possible to build complex asynchronous workflows without callback hell.